Starting business in Belgium

 - Which social security system will apply?
 The home country system or Belgian social security?
 Will Belgian income taxes be due?
 Which tax benefits are available for the company and expats?

-- Is the set-up of a payroll required?
+- Is the set-up of a payroll in one country or a salary split payroll in multiple countries required?

 - Can a split taxation be applied in order to reduce the overall tax burden on behalf of the employee?